 Bridgeton Boatworks is one of the most popular and respected boatyards on the Neuse River.
 That’s because we are committed to provide you – the boating customer – with professional work done in a timely manner.
 Our facilities, equipment, and expertise continue to grow.
-In 2021, we’re expanding and adding equipment to maintain the reputation we’ve earned from boaters and meet your needs.
+We’ve expanded and added equipment to maintain the reputation we’ve earned from boaters and to meet your needs.

 Managing our growing boatyard operations and serving as our customer interface is Mike Webber.
 His extensive experience includes working at this yard many years ago.
 Mike was also a Group Leader and Quality Assurance Inspector at Hatteras Yachts for 16 years, as well as a Yard Master Carpenter at Jarrett Bay.
 His being a farm boy doesn’t hurt either.
 He is driven to perform the job of satisfying our boat owners.
 His wife, Ginny, joined us in 2014 as the office manager, and she coordinates Mike and our boatyard team.
 Our team includes skilled craftsmen in master carpentry, fabrication, mechanical, electrical, plumbing, fiberglass and vacuum bagging and all types of topside work.